 What You Need to Know

-- Effective November 1, 2017, you will no longer have the option to contribute or transfer in new funds into your Canada RSP Plan.
+- The option to contribute or transfer in new funds into your Canada RSP Plan is no longer available.

 - The matured bonds in your existing Canada RSP Plan will continue to be reinvested into the next bond series and earn interest, but only until either November 1, or December 1, 2021, depending on the maturity date of the bond series you own.

-- After the 2021 maturity date, the bonds in your Canada RSP Plan will remain accessible to you, but will no longer earn interest.
+- After the 2021 maturity date, the funds in your Canada RSP Plan will remain accessible to you, however your Plan will no longer earn interest.

-- As always, you may transfer the bonds from your Canada RSP Plan to another registered retirement savings vehicle at any time.
+- You may transfer the bonds from your Canada RSP Plan to another registered retirement savings vehicle at any time (including contributions to The Canada RSP Plan through the Payroll Savings Program).

 Transfers out of The Canada RSP